226 products

 Days to Maturity: 60 to 110 days

-Matures in 56 days.
+Indeterminate (vine) Matures in 78-85 days.
 (Open-pollinated seeds)

 Patio Snacker cucumber seeds produce compact little plants that grow to only 90-150cm (36-60"), but producing numerous full-sized slicing cucumbers from mid-summer on.
 Trellis the little plants, or try them in a hanging basket and allow the short vines to spill over the sides.
 Patio Snacker was bred with the small-space gardener in mind, so it's ideal for balcony growing.
 Be sure to keep the plants picked so that new flowers and fruits continue to come.